Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

    This step:

-   - Updates all version references in code
+   - Updates all version references in code.
-   - Builds CLI release version
+   - Builds CLI release version.
-   - Prepares for deployment
+   - Prepares for deployment.

 ### Step 2: Build and deploy